Coelophysis? kayentakatae

-Coelophysis? kayentakatae is an extinct species of neotheropod dinosaur that lived approximately 200–196 million years ago during the early part of the Jurassic Period in what is now the southwestern United States.
-It was originally named Syntarsus kayentakatae, but the genus Syntarsus was found to be preoccupied by a Colydiine beetle, so it was moved to the genus Megapnosaurus, and then to Coelophysis.
+Coelophysis? kayentakatae is an extinct species of coelophysoid theropod dinosaur that lived approximately 200–196 million years ago during the early part of the Jurassic Period in what is now the southwestern United States.
+It was originally named Syntarsus kayentakatae, but the genus Syntarsus was found to be preoccupied by a colydiine beetle, so it was moved to the genus Megapnosaurus, and then to Coelophysis.
 A 2022 reassessment suggests that this species may require a new genus name.

 Discovery

 The holotype of "S." kayentakatae (MNA V2623) was recovered in the Silty Facies Member of the Kayenta Formation in Arizona.
 This material was collected in 1977 from carbonaceous sandstone deposited during the Sinemurian and Pliensbachian stages of the Jurassic period.
 Specimen UCMP 128659 was discovered in 1982 and referred to Megapnosaurus kayentakatae by Rowe (1989), as a subadult gracile individual, which later agreed by Tykoski (2005).
 Gay (2010) described the specimen as the new tetanurine taxon Kayentavenator elysiae.

 The species epithet of "S." kayentakatae refers to Dr. Kathleen Smith, nicknamed "Kayenta Kay" for her extensive work in the Kayenta Formation, which included the discovery of the type specimen of this species.